 You want to define an actual destination that will copy AFP versions of all print jobs sent to it into a directory on your InfoPrint Manager server system.
 This directory is used as an archive of AFP versions of print jobs that might need to be viewed later.

-To accomplish this, you use the InfoPrint Manager GUI to create these three custom steps (transforms):
+To accomplish this, use the InfoPrint Manager Web Administration Interface to create these three custom steps (transforms):

-ps2afp, and the output data format to MODCA-P (Mixed Object Document Content Architecture).
+ps2afp, and the Output File Format to MODCA-P (Mixed Object Document Content Architecture).

-pcl2afp, and the output data format to MODCA-P.
+pcl2afp, and the Output File Format to MODCA-P.

-You set the input data format to AFP, the Transform options to issue a copy command, and the output data format to MODCA-P. In addition, you make this a terminating transform by selecting Final Step in the Create New Custom Step (Transform) dialog.
+You set the input data format to AFP, the Transform Options to issue a copy command, and the Output File Format to MODCA-P. In addition, you make this a terminating transform by selecting Final Step in the Create New Custom Step (Transform) dialog.

 When you send a job to this actual destination, this sequence of actions occurs:

 - transps checks to see if the incoming data is PostScript.
 If it is PostScript,transps transforms the data into AFP using

 ps2afp.
 If it is not PostScript, transps does nothing.

 - transpcl checks to see if the incoming data is PCL.
 If it is PCL, transpcl transforms it to AFP using